Breadcrumb

 To nominate, log in to our Application Management System.
 You must register an account if you do not already have one.
 It may take up to two business days for us to process your registration.
 Once you have logged in:

-9. When you have completed the application and are ready to submit your nomination, select ‘Submit’.
+- when you are ready to submit your nomination, select ‘Submit’.